bpat86/forum/readme.md

 # Forum
 This is an open-sourced forum built with Laravel.
+It's very much a work in progress.
+It's about as basic as it gets and is largely unstyled aside from basic Bootstrap formatting.

 ## Installation